Frequently Asked Questions

 - How long will it be before my loved one's cremated remains are available?

-Your loved one’s cremated remains are generally available within 3-5 business days after their death.
+Your loved one’s cremated remains are generally available within one week after their death.
 We are legally required to wait 48 hours before we facilitate the cremation; receiving cremated remains generally takes a day or two following cremation.

 - Where does my loved one’s cremation take place?

 Maine is one of the few states in the country where death care providers are not allowed to own their own crematories.
 As a result, all death care providers must use a third-party crematory.
 We use Brooklawn Crematory in Portland.